0xProject/0x-protocol-specification/staking/staking-specification.md

 The protocol fee is paid in either WETH or ETH.
 If ETH is not included in the transaction (by setting `msg.value`) then the fee will be taken in WETH from the taker, as illustrated in the diagram above.

-Note also that the WETH allowances are set in the Staking Proxy opposed to the standard ERC20 Asset Proxy, used by the exchange.
+Note also that the WETH allowances are set in the `StakingProxy` opposed to the standard ERC20 Asset Proxy, used by the exchange.
 There are two reasons for this.
 Firstly, this separation means that users must explicitly opt-in to fees (no hidden fees).
-Secondly, the Staking Contract only needs access to WETH, whereas the ERC20 Proxy would provide access to _all_ tokens that a user has given allowance for; since the Staking Contract is upgradable, this separation reduces the attack surface.
+Secondly, the `Staking` contract only needs access to WETH, whereas the ERC20 Proxy would provide access to _all_ tokens that a user has given allowance for; since the `Staking` contract is upgradable, this separation reduces the attack surface.

-### 6.1 Market Making
+### Market Making

 We want to align market makers with the long-term objectives of the 0x protocol; however, the immobility of staked ZRX exposes makers to potential short-term volatility in the crypto markets.
 This risk is mitigated through staking pools.